Plastic Free

 Unit 4- Internet and New Media

-· Learn about reporting department of a newspaper
+· To learn about reporting department of a newspaper

-· Learn how to write various types of leads/intros
+· To learn how to write various types of leads/intros

-· Understanding concepts of editing and its importance
+· To understand concepts of editing and its importance

-· Learn about news desk of a newspaper
+· To learn about news desk of a newspaper

-· Learn about different types of headlines and page make up
+· To learn about different types of headlines and page make up

 MDC -MD1